Ashlee Simpson: 2007–2011: Bittersweet World, motherhood, marriage and return to Broadway

-In 2009, Simpson returned full-time to television episodes by playing the role of Violet Foster in Melrose Place, The CW's revamp of the 1990s series of the same name.
+In 2009, Simpson returned full-time to television by playing the role of Violet Foster in Melrose Place, The CW's revamp of the 1990s series Melrose Place.
 She was originally signed to the show as a regular, but producers and CW executives decided to write out her character.
-Simpson left the show after twelve episodes and stated that she had known all along that her character would leave the show once the murder mystery storyline had concluded.
-Despite this, Ashlee's sister has spoken out against the series, claiming that Simpson brought the show free press.
+Simpson left the show after twelve episodes and stated that she had known all along that her character would leave once the murder mystery storyline had concluded.
+Despite this, Ashlee's sister spoke out against the series, claiming Simpson brought the show free press.
 After her departure from Melrose Place, Simpson reprised her role in the Broadway musical production of Chicago.
-She began her Broadway run on November 30, 2009, and performed in New York for eight shows a week until February 7, 2010.
-On February 9, 2011, Simpson filed for divorce from Wentz, citing irreconcilable differences, and asked that her maiden name be restored.
+She began her Broadway run on November 30, 2009, performing in New York for eight shows a week until February 7, 2010.
+On February 9, 2011, Simpson filed for divorce from Wentz, citing irreconcilable differences, and requested that her maiden name be restored.
 The divorce was finalized on November 22, 2011.
-The former couple released a joint statement following the announcement, stating "We remain friends and deeply committed and loving parents to our son Bronx, whose happiness and well-being remains our number one priority."
+The former couple released a joint statement following the announcement, stating, "We remain friends and deeply committed and loving parents to our son Bronx, whose happiness and well-being remains our number one priority."
 Simpson appeared on the second episode of The CW's America's Next Top Model, Cycle 17 as a guest judge.
 She created a fashion line aimed at girls aged seven to sixteen in collaboration with her sister's successful brand.
 Simpson is the co-creative director of the line, which was released in the winter of 2011.